artsy/artsy.github.io/source/_posts/2012-05-11-on-making-it-personal-with-searchbars.markdown

 }
 ```

-Finally we have the styling of the button, I've summed it up here as a lot of it is very application specific.
+Finally we have the styling of the button.
+I've summed it up here as a lot of it is very application specific.

 ```objc
 - (void)createButton {
     ARFlatButton *cancelButton = [ARFlatButton buttonWithType:UIButtonTypeCustom];
     [[cancelButton titleLabel] setFont:[UIFont sansSerifFontWithSize:ARFontSansSmall]];